PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: VPUFormer: Proposed Architecture

-where $[\cdot]$ is the concatenation operation, and $\boldsymbol{q}_{b}$ is the one-hot encoding result of ``positive'' or ``negative''.
+where $[,]$ is the concatenation operation, and $\boldsymbol{q}_{b}$ is the one-hot encoding result of the property ``positive'' or ``negative''.

 For all the elements in $\boldsymbol{q}_{click}$, there are only two elements assigned with the property probability $1$, where the first element reflects the horizontal position by $C_0(x_0, y_0)$, and the second indicates the vertical position.
-Thus, the representation vector $\boldsymbol{q}_{click}$ records the location of a user's click.
-Moreover, compared to 2D sparse representation like Disk Map~\cite{RITM_sofiiuk2022reviving}, our approach requires less storage and well reflects the property probability distribution for mask prediction.
+Thus, the representation vector $\boldsymbol{q}_{click}$ records the location of a user's click as well as the property probability of non-prompt areas.
+Moreover, compared to 2D sparse representations like Disk Map~\cite{RITM_sofiiuk2022reviving}, our approach requires less storage and well reflects the property probability distribution for mask prediction.

 \textbf{Box Encoding.} Similar to click encoding, box encoding aims at generating horizontal and vertical representation vectors $\boldsymbol{q}_{h} \in \mathbb{R}^W$ and $\boldsymbol{q}_{v} \in \mathbb{R}^H$ to reflect the property probability distribution in the horizontal and vertical directions given a box prompt $B_0(x_0, y_0, w_0, h_0)$, where $(x_0, y_0)$ is its center coordinates, and $(w_0, h_0)$ is its width and height.
 We assume that the center point $(x_0, y_0)$ has the highest probability of satisfying the input property, and a point with a closer distance would have a higher property probability, which is the same as the click encoding.
 Differently, a box prompt gives the boundary information, which explicitly indicates that the points outside the boundary violate the prompt property.
 Therefore, we revise Eq.~(\ref{sdistance}) as follows: